 The Canon EOS-1D and the Sony Alpha 7S II are two professional cameras that were revealed to the public, respectively, in September 2001 and September 2015.
 The 1D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and a full frame sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 12 MP.
+The cameras are based on an APS-H (1D) and a full frame (A7S II) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 12 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D and the Sony A7S II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is considerably smaller (51 percent) than the Canon 1D.
 Moreover, the A7S II is substantially lighter (60 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.